kracka731/ES3011-finalProj/README.md

+# Position Control with Smart Motors

+[This](https://github.com/mikhaildasilva/ES3011/blob/20d165d9492f7185c27da2c1a9fdc293d24631f3/Software/test/PID_tuning_test/PID_tuning_test.ino) sketch demonstrates position control of a smart motor using PID tuning.
+The goal is to move the motor to a specific position based on a desired distance.

 ## createTriangularVelocityProfile Function

 The `createTriangularVelocityProfile` function creates a triangular velocity profile for a motor.
 It increments the motor's velocity from `INITIAL_RPM` to `MAX_RPM` and then decrements it back to `INITIAL_RPM`.